strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ![ZooKeeper-based cluster](/assets/images/posts/2024-03-20-kraft-migration-01-zk-brokers.png)

-> NOTE: the green square boxed number highlights the "generation" of the nodes which are rolled several times during the process.
+> NOTE: The green square boxed number highlights the "generation" of the nodes while will be rolled several times during the process.

 The first step is to deploy the KRaft controller quorum which will be in charge of maintaining the metadata in KRaft mode.
 In general, the number of KRaft controller nodes will be the same as the number of the ZooKeeper nodes currently running.
-It is also important to highlight that the migration process doesn't support migrating to nodes running in "combined" mode The nodes forming the KRaft controller quorum are all configured with the connection to ZooKeeper together with the additional `zookeeper.metadata.migration.enable=true` flag which states the intention to run the migration.
+It is also important to highlight that the migration process doesn't support migrating to nodes running in "combined" mode.
+The nodes forming the KRaft controller quorum are all configured with the connection to ZooKeeper together with the additional `zookeeper.metadata.migration.enable=true` flag which states the intention to run the migration.
 When the KRaft controllers start, they form a quorum, elect the leader and move in a state where they are waiting for the brokers to register.